 All this said, there are a few fiction elements and structures I can think of that tend to inherently create emotional distance.
 Not what you want, these are elements best left in deft and proven hands.
 In other words, if you are not thoroughly seasoned, critiqued and found adept, don’t try this in your own document.

 Heavy Dialogue.
 Talking head type of heavy dialogue is a killer for so many reasons.
 I got started on this topic after watching Depp’s “Transcendence.”
 Science fiction is often plagued with this problem due to the need to explain alien worlds with which readers are unfamiliar.
 Dialogue that explains is referred to as ‘exposition,’ and this is frowned upon for good reason.
 There are better ways to bring the audience into your worlds, and techniques that apply to film as well as fiction, such as ‘show, don’t tell.’
 But heavy dialogue stories are also capable of delivering clever intimacy, such as what was achieved in “My Dinner with Andre.”
 Many films by Richard Linklater, for example, also skirt that razor edge of too-much dialogue in such a way that he exposes common frustrations and creates dramatic tension!
 Heavy dialogue requires fabulous actors with a great director to pull off in a film, as well, and I’m not sure any novelist can fill tens of pages with dialogue without losing tens of reams of readers.
 Best to avoid creating manuscripts of soliloquies.
 Even Tarantino went too far with his diatribes in “Kill Bill.”
 If he can’t do it…you know…so tighten your dialogue as much as you can stand, cut and cut, and let your deepest philosophies pump up the volume from deep within your subtext and plot.
 When it comes to dialogue, less is most definitely more.
-A grimace of pain from our hero makes us feel more for sympathy for him than we would feel if he was bitching for two minutes about it.
+A grimace of pain from our hero makes us feel more sympathy for him than we would feel if he bitched about it for two minutes.

 Inciting Incident and Action – Too Early.
 Here again is where I think “Transcendence” failed.
 We are hit with a dreadful scenario immediately in the movie opening, and informed that, somehow, our leading couple, our protagonists whom we have yet to meet, are responsible for it all.
 Yikes!
 Emotionally, in the audience, our leading characters get a minus 10-points before we meet.
 The world is completely trashed now, so they must be jerks in some way, right?
 Then the story flashes back in time (the whole movie is a flashback), and we see the supposedly ‘loving couple’ cuddling in their lush garden that we already know is now vacant, dead, and in ruins like every other garden for a thousand miles.
-Pushing the protagonists even further from our emotional grasp, their ‘love’ reads as cool and intellectual, not flesh and desperate blood, (a lack of chemistry, perhaps?), and we know that our ‘creepy couple’ ruin the whole damn world in the end (since that’s how the story begins).
-The rest of the film shows us what happened, but we never really find a reason to like the scientist couple who destroy the world over their oh-so-special-but-we-don’t-get-why-love, so we don’t have the means to care.
+Pushing the protagonists even further from our emotional grasp, their ‘love’ reads as cool and intellectual, not flesh and blood (a lack of chemistry, perhaps?), and we know that our ‘creepy couple’ ruin the whole damn world in the end (since that’s how the story begins).
+The rest of the film shows us what happened, but we never really find a reason to like the scientist couple who destroy the world over their oh-so-special-but-we-don’t-get-why love, so we don’t have the means to care.
 While the subject matter of the movie asked the audience to contemplate the nature of life and consciousness, and the changes that new technology might mean in the near future, the story failed to engage because it failed to connect.

 Action movies also tend to hurl us into the plot before letting us in on and close to the protagonist.
-I suppose if you can get away with a lack of emotional connection, it might be in an action movie, but if you look at the best action movies, ones with real heart, like “Die Hard,” which is as much of a love story as an action story, you can easily see the difference that an emotional connection can make.
+I suppose if you can get away with a lack of emotional connection, it might be in an action movie, but if you look at the best pure action movies, ones with real heart like “Die Hard,” which is as much of a love story as an action story, you can easily see the difference that an emotional connection can make.

 Regardless of our styles of word crafting and story structure, regardless of the genre in which we revel, in order for our audience to remain open to the spells we weave, we must connect them EMOTIONALLY with our characters before we hurl them all into hell.
-No modern storyteller can hope to pierce the toughened hide of a modern audience without FIRST evoking a sense of compassion and sympathy with their characters.
+No modern storyteller can hope to pierce the toughened hide of a modern audience without FIRST evoking a sense of compassion and sympathy for their characters.
 Only then will audiences sit still and give a damn as we proclaim and illuminate some human truth through our characters’ struggles, choices, and metaphor-laden fates.

 Strike an emotional chord in your writing like your career depends on it, because in many ways, for fiction writers and screenwriters, it actually does.